canonical/design.ubuntu.com/.github/ISSUE_TEMPLATE/request-a-missing-resource-or-asset.md

 ---

-**What kind of resource/asset you are looking for? (logo, image, icon, banner, etc)**
+**What kind of resource or asset are you looking for?**

-Tell us what kind of resource you are looking for …
+Tell us what kind of resource you are looking for (logo, image, icon, banner, etc) …

 **Is it related to any specific product?
 Where is it going to be used?**